mandreasen/SteamAutomaticGroupInvite/README.md

 This script automatically invites members to your steam group when you load their profile.

-You only need to set this.custom_url variable to your Steam group custom URL and then when you visit a Steam profile, the script will automatically invites members to your steam group.
+You only need to change the text customURL in sagi.execute("") to your Steam group custom URL and then when you visit a Steam profile, the script will automatisk invite the profile to your steam group.

 ## Be awar! ##
 **Use of this script may violate steam's terms of service.
 You have been warned!**